Stipe Radić: Viborg FF

 After four months at Zrinjski Mostar, Radić moved to Danish Superliga side Viborg FF on 30 January 2024, signing a deal with the club until June 2027.
 He made his debut for the club on 16 February, a 2–1 loss for the club to OB.
 He became a regular for the rest of the season, making 10 appearances in total.
 On 20 September, he scored his first goal for the club, giving them a 1–0 lead over Nordsjælland, a game which Viborg would go on to win 3–2.

+MTK Budapest

+After two years in Denmark, Radić was sold to Hungarian club MTK Budapest on 8 July 2026.

 International career

 A youth international, Radić took part in the 2017 UEFA European Under-17 Championship played in his native Croatia with the under-17 team.
 The team was eliminated in the group stage, finishing last with two defeats and a draw.
 He gaining a total of 13 caps for the side.

 As part of the under-19s, Radić started in two games in 2018.

-Radić received his first call-up to the senior team in November 2021 by national team coach Igor Bišćan, replacing the injured Krešimir Krizmanić.
+Radić received his first call-up to the under-21 team in November 2021 by then-coach Igor Bišćan, replacing the injured Krešimir Krizmanić.